 Ohio's 529 Plan State Income Tax Deduction Is $4,000

-As 2020 comes to a close, let’s do a year in review of some of the many benefits of saving for college in Ohio’s 529 Plan.
+As 2022 starts, let’s review of some of the many benefits of saving for college in Ohio’s 529 Plan.
 The list includes the power of compound interest, a wide variety of investment options, tax-free earnings, and tax-free withdrawals.
 For Ohioans saving with Ohio’s 529 Plan, there’s also a deduction from their state taxable income for contributions made to CollegeAdvantage of up to $4,000 per year, per beneficiary.

 Please note that if you received a higher education refund for your student’s room and board or other fees at any point in 2020 and you placed those funds back into your Ohio 529, you cannot include that recontribution amount to your yearly contribution total.